 Help for Today…

 As the passion and commitment of our donors continues to grow, so does our ability to offer the best quality care to people living with ALS in our region.
 Many of the volunteers whose vision created this organization 30 years ago are still very active today.
 Their support is a testament to the dedication and irrepressible spirit of the Chapter’s founders.
 That spirit has ensured a clear focus on the mission or our organization.

 Through their vision, our services have grown exponentially, allowing us to provide assistance for patients and their families at every stage of the disease.
 We offer assistive technology, a medical equipment loan program, transportation for patients, in-home care, support groups,, and multidisciplinary ALS clinics.
 Our services are designed to meet the changing needs of our families as they face this terrible disease.

 …Hope for Tomorrow

 All of our efforts are focused toward a single vision for the future: a world free from ALS.
 Our Chapter dedicates an average of $500,000 each year toward research into the cause, cure and treatment of the disease.
-Our two ALSA-Certified Centers of Excellence, at Pennsylvania Hospital and Hershey Medical Center, regularly participate in clinical trials.
-We are also establishing new ALS clinics in partnership with Lehigh Valley Hospital and Geisinger Medical Center to better serve patients throughout our service area.
+Our two ALSA-Certified Centers of Excellence, at The Jefferson ALS Center at the Farber Institute for Neuroscience & Thomas Jefferson University and Hershey Medical Center, regularly participate in clinical trials.
+We are also establishing new ALS clinics in partnership with Lehigh Valley Hospital and Geisinger Bloomsburg Hospital to better serve patients throughout our service area.